Discover folk - the CRM for people-powered businesses

 Conclusion

 Sharing your Google contacts with your team the Google way is quite cumbersome.
-But it doesn’t have to be!
-By using a CRM, you and your team will be able to get access to everyone’s contacts in one place.
+But it doesn't have to be!
+By using folk CRM, sales teams of 20-50 people can get access to everyone's contacts in one centralized location.
 Without risking the privacy of your inbox, or manual error that can occur during setup.
+Folk CRM stands out as the best solution for medium-sized sales teams who need powerful contact management without the complexity of enterprise-level tools.
 Try folk today, free.

 Learn more from our Google Contacts series: